nconforti93/sqlserver-virtual-schema-test/doc/user_guide/sqlserver_user_guide.md

 ## Installing the Adapter Script

-Upload the latest available release of [Virtual Schema JDBC Adapter](https://github.com/exasol/virtual-schemas/releases) to Bucket FS.
+Upload the latest available release of [SQL Server Virtual Schema](https://github.com/exasol/sqlserver-virtual-schema/releases) to Bucket FS.

 Then create a schema to hold the adapter script.